Skip to content

 Is It Hard to Get Into City College of San Francisco?
 Acceptance Rate & Requirements

 City College of San Francisco, located in San Francisco, California, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 40%.
+The graduation rate is roughly 40%.

 Can I Afford It?